Who We Are… What We Do… Who We Help

 Who makes the decisions?

-Project Mercy has a seven member Board of Directors.
+Project Mercy has a nine member Board of Directors.
 The corporation was founded in 1991 by Paula Claussen who is President and CEO.
-An Operations Manager and Technical Adviser make and carry out the construction plans.
+A construction manager, John Zawis, makes the the house building arrangements.